Brown Lady of Raynham Hall

 The Brown Lady of Raynham Hall is a ghost that reportedly haunts Raynham Hall in Norfolk, England.

 It became one of the most famous hauntings in the United Kingdom when photographers from Country Life magazine claimed to have captured its image.
 The "Brown Lady" is so named because of the brown brocade dress it is claimed she wears.

 Identity of the ghost

-According to legend, the "Brown Lady of Raynham Hall" is the ghost of Dorothy Walpole (1686–1726), the sister of Robert Walpole, generally regarded as the first Prime Minister of Great Britain.
+According to legend, the apparition is that of Dorothy Walpole (1686–1726), the sister of Robert Walpole, generally regarded as the first Prime Minister of Great Britain.
 She was the second wife of Charles Townshend, 2nd Viscount Townshend, who was notorious for his violent temper.
 The story says that when Townshend discovered that his wife had committed adultery with Lord Wharton, he punished her by locking her in her rooms in the family home, Raynham Hall.
 According to Mary Wortley Montagu, Dorothy was in fact entrapped by the Countess of Wharton.
 She invited Dorothy over to stay for a few days knowing that her husband would never allow her to leave, not even to see her children.
 She remained at Raynham Hall until her death in 1726 from smallpox.